Ore and Chv\'atal-type Degree Conditions for Bootstrap Percolation from Small Sets: Introduction

-Let $\sigma_2(G)$ denote the minimum degree sum of a pair of nonadjacent vertices in a graph $G$.
+Let $\sigma_2(G)$ denote the minimum degree sum of a pair of nonadjacent vertices in a graph $G$, i.e.

 Ore~\cite{O} proved that every graph $G$ of order~$n\ge 3$ that satisfies $\sigma_2(G)\ge n$ is hamiltonian.
 Freund, Poloczek, and Reichman \cite{FPR} also showed that Ore's condition is sufficient to ensure that a graph 2-percolates from the smallest possible initially activated set.

 \begin{theorem}[\cite{FPR}] Let $n \geq 2$.
 If $G$ is a graph of order~$n$ and $\sigma_2(G) \geq n$, then $m(G, 2) = 2$. \end{theorem}